arkency/posts/posts/2020-02-24-legacy-rails-ddd-migration-strategy-from-read-models-through-events-to-aggregates.md

 end
 ```

+# Build read models

-3. build read models like `UsersList` as the reaction to those events (and only to those events).
+Build read models like `UsersList` as the reaction to those events (and only to those events).
 Note that this read models can use its own "internal detail" ActiceRecord, which resembles the original one, but it's just for view purpose.

 ```ruby
 class UsersList